Emergency Response Procedures

 In the event that you are not on campus, monitor the local news reports and EC Alert for further instructions.
-You may call the Office of Campus Security at 630-617-3000 to find out more about campus closures.
+You may call the Department of Public Safety at 630-617-3000 to find out more about campus closures.
 Continue to monitor local weather and news media outlets to determine if there is a continued threat of more tornadic activity in the immediate area.
 If necessary, seek additional safe shelter areas.

 Prior to a severe weather event, familiarize yourself with the different terminology about weather activity.
 The urgency of your response may be dictated by the type of weather and related weather alert.
 The National Weather Service is a reputable source to receive weather forecasts and information.
-While Elmhurst University Office of Campus Security actively monitors the weather and potential effects on campus, each individual person should also monitor the weather.
+While the Elmhurst University Department of Public Safety actively monitors the weather and potential effects on campus, each individual person should also monitor the weather.

 Common Alerts and Terms